Healthdirect Free Australian health advice you can count on.

 Premenstrual syndrome (PMS)

-Premenstrual syndrome (PMS) describes the symptoms that occur around the time of your period.
-PMS is also known as premenstrual tension (PMT) – they mean the same thing.
+Premenstrual syndrome (PMS) describes physical changes as well as changes in mood that occur around a week before your period each month.
+PMS is also known as premenstrual tension (PMT) — they mean the same thing.

-Symptoms usually start in the few days before you start bleeding, and finish during your period.
-They can include:
+PMS symptoms usually start in the few days before you start bleeding, and finish during your period.

 You might also find you are more irritable, nervous or depressed.
 You might have mood swings and difficulty sleeping.